 At the Aquarium

 Our sand tiger shark’s habitat is Shark Lagoon.
-Mahi mahi,and sardines laced with vitamins are fed to it by means of a long pool.
+Mahi mahi and sardines laced with vitamins are fed to it by means of a long pole.
 This feeding technique is called target feeding.

 Sand tigers are mainly found in temperate and tropical waters in shallow bays and sandy coastal waters and on rocky or coral reefs to depths from the surf line to about 190 m (625 ft).
 They spend most of their time near the bottom.
 In some areas these sharks make seasonal migrations associated with reproduction, moving to warmer waters to give birth.